 Students enrolled for other BA programmes in the Faculty of Humanities of Leiden University

 Students in other programmes of LU for who this is an optional course, for example BA International Studies

 Erasmus Exchange students and Study Abroad students who have been explicitly admitted to this course

 See below the actual registration procedure per category.

-The course brings together theories, histories, ethnographies and narratives that look at questions of displacement and development in South Asia from anthropological and sociological perspectives.
+Abstract: The course brings together theories, histories, ethnographies and narratives that look at questions of displacement and development in South Asia from anthropological and sociological perspectives.
 The countries of the South Asian subcontinent, which include India, Pakistan, Bangladesh, Sri Lanka, Nepal, Bhutan and the Maledives, share a common cultural realm and a common history.
 The end of British rule, in 1947, resulted in the widescale displacement of people, as borders between the new states came into being.
-These borders, often based on arbitrary religious, ethnic demarcations, have since then, triggered violence and contestations, as well as invoked cultural memories that question and/or legitimize the political rationalities of the new nation-states.
-South Asian borderlands hence, are increasingly controlled and policed, while being subjected to neo-liberal development as tools of nationalist consolidation.
+These borders, often based on arbitrary religious, ethnic demaractions, have since then, triggered violence and contestations, as well as invoked cultural memories that question and/or legitimize the political rationalities of the new nation-states.
+South Asian borderlands hence, are increasingly controlled and policed, while being subjected to neo-liberal development as tools of nationalist consoldiation.
 South Asia is home to a growing and increasingly wealthy urban middle class, but continues to harbour paradoxically, some of the world’s most abject poverty.
 While influential social movements demand equality and social justice, perceptions of essential inequalities between people across religious, regional, caste or ethnic divides, as well as between genders, remain pervasive.
 This course will address these paradoxes of displacement and development, using combinations of textual, visual and audio-visual resources.
 Regionally the focus will be on developments in India, Pakistan, Bangladesh, including their borderlands and transnational linkages.